 Is there such a thing as masculine and feminine decor?
 Some people think not—that every style can be embraced by both sexes depending on their particular tastes.
-While this is certainly true, there are particular elements that make rooms seem more traditionally masculine, and there are others that make them seem more traditionally feminine.
+While this is certainly true, particular elements make rooms seem more traditionally masculine, and there are others that make them seem more traditionally feminine.
 The best rooms are always some combination of both.

-Rooms that air on the side of masculine tend to be decorated in earthy neutrals.
-Think browns, greys, and shades of black such as charcoal.
-This doesn't mean the room has to be dark (although dark rooms work well with masculine decor) - just try shades of these colors with pops of brighter colors.
-Just keep in mind that when brighter colors are used they're usually in bold tones such as a strong red or dark jewel tones.
+Masculine rooms tend to be decorated in earthy neutrals.
+Think browns, grays, and shades of black such as charcoal.
+This doesn't mean the room has to be dark (although dark rooms work well with masculine decor); try shades of these colors with pops of brighter colors.
+Just keep in mind that when brighter colors are used, they're usually in bold tones such as a strong red or dark jewel tones.

-Textures, and the way you use them, can really make or break a room.
+Textures and the way you use them can really make or break a room.
 Like with any room, it's really important to use a mix.
-Combine hard with soft, shiny with matte, and smooth with coarse.
+Combine hard with soft, shiny with matte, and smooth with coarse textures.
 The combination of textures will add depth to any room.
-More specifically, when it comes to masculine rooms feel free to use a healthy dose of leather, suede, flannel and tweed.
-But don't be afraid to mix them with small amounts of silks and velvets too.
+More specifically, when it comes to masculine rooms feel free to use a healthy dose of leather, suede, flannel, and tweed.
+Don't be afraid to mix them with small amounts of silks and velvets too.